 Enterprise offers 24-hour roadside assistance.
 For more information, call 1-877-533-3996.

 13. How is the monthly fare collected?

-Enterprise Rideshare allows online payments for all members of the vanpool.
+Commute with Enterprise allows online payments for all members of the vanpool.
 Watch a how-to video to learn more about creating a one-time payment and/or how to set up Recurring Payments.

 14. How is the vanpool driver decided?
 Can the driver rotate?

 Most vanpools designate two to four drivers to share driving duties.
 All drivers must submit an application and are subject to approval prior to driving.
 All drivers must be 25 years or older (18 years or older in Michigan or New York) and meet minimum driver requirements.
-As part of the Enterprise Rideshare driver application process, each driver’s Motor Vehicle Record is checked annually to ensure that it is in compliance with our policies.
-View Enterprise Rideshare Driver Eligibility Criteria and policies.
+As part of the Commute with Enterprise driver application process, each driver’s Motor Vehicle Record is checked annually to ensure that it is in compliance with our policies.
+View Commute with Rideshare Driver Eligibility Criteria and policies.
 Only approved drivers may operate the vehicles.
 There is no cost for additional drivers.

 Each vanpool’s monthly fees are based on the size of the vehicle, the selected amenities, the round-trip distance, and, in the case of Michigan and New York operators, the driver’s age.
 Call 1-800-VAN-4-WORK for specific pricing.

 Employees can fund their vanpool with up to $260 of pre-tax income each month, which decreases their amount of taxable income, in turn increasing take home pay.
 For employers, this pre-tax deduction decreases the amount of taxable payroll, which decreases payroll taxes.
 In addition to the tax incentive, there are also a number of local transit agencies that provide a significant subsidy to further lower the cost of vanpooling.